Hobart to Antarctica - Bert Clive Burnell Lincoln

 Bert Lincoln was an Able Bodied ordinary seaman on board the SY Aurora during a trip lasting just under three months from Hobart to Commonwealth Bay Antarctica and back again to relieve Mawson's expedition during its second summer, the middle of a three summer and two winter expedition.

 He was born in 1888.
 So in 1913 when he went on the Aurora to the Antarctic he was 25yrs old.
 He served in the Camel Corp in 1918 as a Corporal and died aged 30 yrs.
-He was 5' 10 1/2" tall.
-He was the eldest of four children in his family.
+He was 5' 10 1/2" tall, the eldest of four children in his family.
 War details for Bert Lincoln

 What follows is Bert's diary of the voyage.
 As far as I am aware this is the only such account of an ordinary sailor onboard an expedition or relief ship during the Heroic Age of Antarctic exploration.
 Often men such as Bert were not even included on lists of the ship's personnel which only tended to list the ships officers, expedition scientists and the support personnel who spent their time on the base.